Skip to main content

 Tuition Fee status

-The eligibility rules for Home fee status were changed from the 2022/23 academic year to include those who are granted permission to stay in the UK under one of the three schemes for Ukrainians.
+The eligibility rules for Home fee status were changed from the 2022/23 academic year to include those who hold permission to stay in the UK under one of the three schemes for Ukrainians.
 This is for students who are already on a Higher Education course, and for new students.
 The regulations have recently been updated again for academic years starting on or after 1 August 2023.
 The UKCISA website has full details of the eligibility criteria for home fee status.
 Please view category 11a (for academic years starting on or after 1 August 2023) and category 11b (for the academic year starting between 1 August 2022 and 31 July 2023).

 If you are currently assessed as an overseas fee payer and you think you meet the eligibility requirements for home fee status please do the following: